Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/Lab3.md

 ### Task 1: Verify the deployed API Management service and create an API

-This task focuses on setting up an HTTP API within Azure API Management to interact with the Azure OpenAI service.
+In this lab, you'll be focusing on setting up an HTTP API within Azure API Management to interact with the Azure OpenAI service.
 It ensures the API is configured correctly and provides a gateway URL for external access and integration with other services.

 1. Navigate to Azure portal, open the Resource Group named **miyagi-rg-<inject key="DeploymentID" enableCopy="false"/>**  and select **miyagi-apim-<inject key="DeploymentID" enableCopy="false"/>** API Management service from the resources list.